The-fAi-Empire/complexity/perplexity/extension/docs/dx.md

 ## Developer Tools

 > [!TIP]
-> For the best experience on VSCode, it is strongly recommended to open the extension as a dedicated workspace.
+> For the best experience on VSCode, it is strongly recommended to open the `/perplexity/extension` as a dedicated workspace.

 ### Linting and Formatting